Sudarshan50/Eacads-IITD-Autofeedback/README.md

-# Eacd_form Filler Chrome Extension
+# Eacad_form Filler Chrome Extension

-Eacd_form Filler is a simple and efficient Chrome extension that automates the process of filling feedback forms.
+Eacad_form Filler is a simple and efficient Chrome extension that automates the process of filling feedback forms.
 With a toggle button to enable or disable automation, the extension selects predefined options in forms and fills out text areas for you.
 It's perfect for repetitive tasks like filling feedback forms.

 ---